-An estimated 136-thousand people will be diagnosed with colorectal cancer in the United States this year.
-Those patients will have a lot of questions.
-Here are the answers to the five I hear most.
+An estimated 136,000 people will be diagnosed with colorectal cancer in the United States this year.
+Those patients will probably have a lot of questions, including tests, medications, treatment, and specialists.

-Will I need to have a colostomy bag?
+Q: Will I need to have ostomy surgery?

-Most patients with colorectal cancer have surgery where a section of the colon is removed and then the two ends are put back together so there is no need for bag.
-Certain circumstances may require the use of an ostomy bag such as if the tumor is close to the anal opening, if radiation has been used as part of the treatment, if there is associated infection, or if the patient is is generally poor health at the time of surgery.
-Overall, few patients with colorectal cancer require a bag.
+BP: Most patients with colorectal cancer have surgery where a section of the colon is removed and then the two ends are put back together so there is no need for an ostomy.
+Certain circumstances may require the use of an ostomy: if the tumor is close to the anal opening, if radiation has been used as part of the treatment, if there is associated infection, or if the patient is generally poor health at the time of surgery.
+Overall, few patients with colorectal cancer require an ostomy.

-Source: University of Utah Health Care, reprinted with permission.
+This article appeared on University of Utah Health Care.
+Reprinted with permission.